gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Get AEAD Decryption Invocations

-Get the number of AEAD decryption invocations for a given epoch.
+Get the number of AEAD decryption invocations for a given epoch performed when receiving packets on this endpoint.

 Request : Get AEAD Decryption Invocations